michaelcukier/Poker-Hand-Tracker/readme.md

 * i dont know what this app's gonna be, so better to create an API to access the DB that always returns JSON data OR path to plot image
 * the goal of this program is to have an easy-to-use API that 1) updates the database and 2) allows me to answer questions about the data in this db.
 However I don't know all of those questions, so I built this app always coming back to the data import when I needed more informations I didnt extracted already
 * its very hard and tiring to look at data, so I reverse-engineering a website where you can upload your hand history and it replays it.
+* clear separations of tasks in folder/files/functions, fully tested and 0 code repetition.

 Problems/trade-offs of current implementation:
 * hand histories get auto deleted after 30 days, so the data I didnt extract "on time" is lost.
 * adding a hand is somewhat slow (+- 2secs) because an API call has to be made
+* not following a particular design pattern

+Skills:
+* data pipeline testing/building
+* data exploration and understanding: there was tons of irrelevant hands where im not playing (fold pre), there were tournaments where the HH summary wasn't saved at all (missing data).
+* SQL
+* documentation
+* plotting

+Why I did this project?
+* make more money playing this game
+* show off skills to employers
+* have fun building a project
 _______

 ### What is PokerHUDv2?